Choosing the right breast shield size

 The emotional closeness and the bond between mum and baby during breastfeeding are very special.
 It is no wonder, then, that mums are reluctant to place their trust in a breast pump.
 But when direct breastfeeding is not possible or you are experiencing difficulties, switching to a breast pump might be very helpful.

-With Symphony, Medela has developed a clinically researched breast pump that mimics the natural sucking behaviour of your baby at the breast, thereby stimulating the flow of milk.
+Based on clinical research, Medela developed the breast pump Symphony that mimics the natural sucking behaviour of your baby at the breast, thereby stimulating the flow of milk.
 This means that you can pump more breast milk in less time, when pumping at maximum comfort vacuum.

 Benefits of Symphony breast pump